frederic-perez/AmE-dictionary/data/idioms.md

 __cowboy up__ To act tough and determined, like a stereotypical cowboy. _Come on, dude, cowboy up!
 We can totally make that jump on our bikes!_
 __cozy up (to someone or something)__ :two::hammer:
 __cozy up__
+__crack a book__ To open a book to study.
+(Usually used with a negative.) _I never cracked a book and still passed the course._ _Sally didn’t crack a book all semester._
 __crack down (on someone or something)__ :three: To put limits on someone or something; to become strict about enforcing rules about someone or something. _The police cracked down on the street gangs.
 They cracked down once last year too._ _Chinese regulators have cracked down on access to ChatGPT._
 __crack down__ _France is cracking down on shady influencers._
 __crack open__